Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Create high-level wrappers for a set of features, such as "minimal", "custom", "git_customization" etc. in this new endpoint
 - [ ] Create or integrate loc function bash feature which displays the lines of code of a script
 - [ ] Program function to unregister default opening applications on `uninstall.sh`
-- [ ] Codium does not work because of the folder . in the root
+- [ ] help message: arguments refactor with format
 - [ ] Create cloud-init file to run customizer with a certain wrapper for a VM automatic customization (thanks to José Ángel Morena for the idea)
 - [ ] Automount available drives.*
 - [ ] refactor extract function: more robustness and error handling. decompress in a folder